SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Frequently Asked Questions

-You can download a digital Certificate of Completion as soon as you finish every lesson and pass the final exam.
-Download and print your certificate as many times as you like.
+You can download a digital Certificate of Completion for both the state supplement and the national curriculum as soon as you finish every lesson and pass the final exam.
+Download and print either as many times as you like.

-You will also receive a wallet-sized plastic DOL card in the mail within two weeks of course completion.
+You will also receive a wallet-sized plastic DOL card in the mail within two weeks.
 If you lose your card, you can request a replacement.

 Yes.
-While federal regulations still apply across Washington, residents are also subject to additional occupational safety guidelines under an approved State Plan.
+While federal regulations still apply, residents are also subject to additional workplace safety rules.

 The plan applies to private and public employers with a few exceptions.
-The Division of Safety and Health (DOSH) administers the details of Washington's State Plan.
+DOSH administers and enforces it.

-Where can I report a labor law violation in Washington?
+Where can I report workplace violations in Washington?